codinggilm/Auction-Site/README.md

 username: User1<br />
 password: IamUserOne

-- username: User2
+username: User2<br />
-- password: IamUserTwo
+password: IamUserTwo

-- username: Admin
+username: Admin<br />
-- password: IamTheBoss
+password: IamTheBoss

 ## How to use
-Open two tabs/windows, log in using the users credentials above and submit bids Log in as the Admin (on a different tab/window) and close any of the bids The back end will calculate the winner for the bid(s) you closed and the user's UI will update in real time Reset the bids from the Admin's page
+Open two tabs/windows, log in using the users credentials above and submit bids.<br />
+Log in as the Admin (on a different tab/window) and close any of the bids.<br />
+The back end will calculate the winner for the bid(s) you closed and the user's UI will update in real time.<br />
+Reset the bids from the Admin's page.

 ## Technologies Used